ASFHyP3/hyp3-docs/docs/using/paid_processing.md

 hyp3 = sdk.HyP3()
 ```

-To access the paid HyP3 deployment, you will need to define the API URL for the HyP3 class:
+To access the HyP3 Plus deployment, you will need to define the API URL for the HyP3 class:
 ```
 import hyp3_sdk as sdk
 hyp3 = sdk.HyP3('https://hyp3-enterprise.asf.alaska.edu')